sara-nl/clouddocs/vm-states.markdown

 * Power Off hard

 #### Suspend

+Can only be triggered when the VM is in state RUNNING.

 _Suspend_ brings the VM to the SUSPENDED state, but first going through the SAVE state.
 The context of the VM is saved in the node where it is running.